-When your home is damaged by an insured peril, it’s important to try to work out a settlement with your homeowners insurance carrier on the damage amount.
+When your home is damaged by an insured peril, it’s important to try to work out a settlement with your homeowners insurance carrier.
 You may not agree with the way the insurance adjuster handles your claim, and at times, you may feel like the claim process is one long, tedious argument.
 Still it’s important to realize, that you have a contractual relationship with the company that insured your home at the time of your loss.
 You cannot sever the relationship and every claim issue will be resolved sooner or later.

 Sometimes you and the adjuster can work through your differences.
 Other times you must rely on outside intervention.
 Your homeowners insurance policy acknowledges that possibility under Section C - Conditions, E Appraisal.